amirhnajafiz-university/S2AP02/README.md

 # J-Pentago
-Creating the Pentago board game with Java programming language
+Creating the Pentago board game with Java programming language.